5DROR5/Sidewalk-PIT/README.md

 | bottom faces | `pit_bottom` | MeshRoad | `on` / `off` |
 | banking from nodes | `pit_roll` | MeshRoad | `on` / `off` |

+### Preview inside the editor

+You don't have to run the script to see what you'll get.
+Select some objects and click **render selection** — the sidewalk is drawn in the editor exactly as it will be built, rounded corners, caps and materials included.

+- **The preview isn't saved with the map.** It only exists in the current session, and **clear preview** removes it
+- **auto refresh** re-renders as you drag nodes.
+There's a **delay (s)** field to control the rate, and it switches itself off above 12 roads so the editor stays responsive
+- It doesn't replace running the script — the preview is editor-only drawing, and the file that goes into your map is still produced in Blender

+> **In rare edge cases the preview will look slightly different from the final result.** Two separate implementations compute the same geometry, one in Lua and one in Python, and they're calibrated against each other — but at unusual junctions or extreme turns a small difference is possible.
+The script's output is always the authoritative one.

+### Marking the material in one click

+Instead of hunting for `WarningMaterial` in the material list: select the objects and click **mark as sidewalk**.
+The button writes the material to every DecalRoad and MeshRoad in the selection and skips anything already marked.
+It goes through the editor's undo history, so Ctrl+Z reverses it.

+### Interface languages

+The tool is translated into 13 languages and follows the game's language: German, English, Spanish (Latin America and Spain), French, Japanese, Korean, Polish, Portuguese (Brazil and Portugal), Russian, and Chinese (Simplified and Traditional).

+> **The translations are machine-translated and haven't been checked by native speakers.** Expect inaccuracies, especially in technical terms.
+If you spot a bad string in your language, open an Issue — a one-string fix is very welcome.

 ### Main buttons

 | Button | What it does |